C-Norton/C-Norton/readme.md

 HTML5 | :large_blue_diamond: :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: | See the above.
 Typically, if I'm making a website, its a utilitarian thing, so I can stick with HTML5 as a relatively pure platform, hence my additional experience with it.
 JSON | :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: | I've used JSON files as a means of storage and serialization for a number of smaller projects.
 I'm familiar with the format and writing parsers for it.
 Markdown | :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: |
-Regular Expressions | :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: | While I won't claim to have the entire language of RegEx memorized, I do have the basics sufficient for most searches down without reference, and I can construct an expression to check what I need to quickly.
+Regular Expressions | :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :small_blue_diamond: | While I won't claim to have the entire language of RegEx memorized, I do have the basics sufficient for most searches down without reference, and I can construct an expression to check what I need to quickly.
 I've used it frequently as a tool for data sanitization and to clean up files full of messy data that I want to process.
+I'm most familiar with Java's scanner dialect of Regex, followed closely by the Perl implementation.
-XML | :large_blue_diamond: :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: |
+XML | :large_blue_diamond: :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: | It's XML.
+It's not fancy.
+I've written a few parsers here and there, but not used it extensively, But it's also human readable.
-YAML | :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: |
+YAML | :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: | Everyone's favorite XML/JSON alternative, I've used a LOT of YAML over the years.
+I've written parsers, configured systems that consisted of hundreds of YAML files for configuration, and generally gotten down and dirty.
+It ain't a markup language, but it's my favorite markup language.
+That said, despite my familiarity with it, if I'm doing a new project, I'll do XML or JSON, because that's the direction the industry is going.

 </details>